raax7/Universal-UE-SDK/README.md

     // Loop through every UObject.
     for (int i = 0; i < SDK::GObjects->Num(); i++) {
         SDK::UObject* Obj = SDK::GObjects->GetByIndex(i);

         // Check if the object is valid, not a default object and is or inherits from AActor. if (!Obj || Obj->IsDefaultObject() || !Obj->IsA(ActorClass))
             continue;

-        // Use UObject::CallAuto to call the UFunction, this way the library will automatically setup the parameters struct for you.
+        // Use PECallWrapper to call the UFunction, this way the library will automatically setup the parameters struct for you. static SDK::PECallWrapper<"Actor", "K2_GetActorLocation", FVector()> K2_GetActorLocation;

-        FVector ActorPos = Obj->CallAuto<"Actor", "K2_GetActorLocation", FVector>();
+        FVector ActorPos = K2_GetActorLocation.CallAuto(Obj);
         std::string ActorName = Obj->Name().ToString();

         // Output the actor name and position. std::cout << ActorName << std::endl;
         std::cout << "X: " << ActorPos.X << "\nY: " << ActorPos.Y << "\nZ: " << ActorPos.Z << "\n\n";
     }

     return true;
 }
 ```